A few things to bear in mind when selecting a name for a company or LLP.

 - Mr Forte opened a cafe called “Forte’s tea rooms” – TrustHouse Forte (in those days a well known hotel chain) objected, but their objection was not upheld – Mr Forte was not pretending to be THF in anyway, he was just using his name.

 The key issue is avoiding causing confusion in the public eye.

-There are scam companies operating name registry services which are both intended to look official and charge significant fees – ignore these, there is no official UK registry other than Companies House.
+Be aware please of scam companies operating name registry services which are both intended to look official and charge significant fees – ignore these, there is no official UK registry other than Companies House.

 When choosing a company name, its always worth checking on the availability of domains as well.